-Get ready for a unique formational experience.
-We’re going to be camping (yes, tents and sleeping bags) for four days as we experience life together as a kind of village in reference to Christ.
+Eucharist Village will be a unique formational experience, an opportunity for spiritual growth, and relational connection.
+We’ll be spending four days in nature as we experience life together as a kind of village in reference to Christ.
 This isn’t just a weekend away.
 We’ll be structuring our “village” around some shared commitments…

-– spiritual formation rhythms of learning, practice, and reflection.
+– spiritually formational rhythms of learning, practice, and reflection.

-– a digital technology fast for the four days (emergencies excepted).
+– embracing the opportunity to disconnect from our technology-soaked lives, and take part in a kind of digital technology fast for the four days (emergencies excepted).

 Ultimately, our hope and prayer is that we will be shaped and formed more deeply into Christ and as people who truly love each other by engaging this experience together.

 Dates: Wednesday, July 31 (afternoon / evening) through Sunday noon, August 4, 2019

 NOTE: You MUST commit to arrive by no later than Thursday morning and stay through Sunday noon in order to participate in this event.
 Because of the communal commitments to these spiritually formative daily rhythms, it would take away from the experience to have people coming and going at various times.
 We understand that this means that many of you will have to take time off work.
 However, we believe that it will be worth it!